stelzinga/MF/Management_Framework-Appendix.md

 There are several conundrums in Delegation.

 1. No time to delegate
-This conundrum refers to investing time to delegate a Process, i.e. In order to delegate, effort has to be done, see [### Delegation Workflow].
+This conundrum refers to investing time to delegate a Process, i.e., In order to delegate, effort has to be done, see [### Delegation Workflow].
 An often heard reason to not delegate is because of that.

 2. No time to perform Oversight
 Similar as 1., Oversight takes time which is scarce.

 3. Accountability suggest knowing all
 Being accountable does not mean knowing the details of Processes that yield the Results for which the delegator is accountable.
 However, the delegator does need to understand the Result and should have the ability to understand the Process if necessary.

 It is true that the effort to Delegate + performing Oversight should be less than the actual time to perform the delegated Process, at least from a delegator perspective.
 However, the advantages to the delegatee are still relevant, and in the long run the time saved by a delegator might increase with more delegation being possible for other tasks, simply because of the overall increased skills.

 ### Delegating and Activities